Property Operations Manager — Ottawa

 Do you want to be a part of the change you want to see in the world?
 At Scouts Canada our Vision is “Canadian youth making a meaningful contribution to creating a better world.”
 For more than 100 years, Scouts Canada has brought a world of adventure, outdoor experience, friendship and fun to 17 million Canadian youth and we need passionate people who share our Mission to develop well-rounded youth better prepared for success in the world.

-Scouts Canada is seeking a Property Operations Manager to join our Property Operations Team, this position will report into one of our Service Centre’s located in Ottawa.
+Scouts Canada is seeking a Property Operations Manager to join our Property Operations Team, this position will report into our National Service Centre’s located in Ottawa.

 Do you pride yourself on your strong business acumen and problem solving skills?
 Are you driven by managing and leading other staff?
 Do you enjoy working in collaborative partnerships with both staff and volunteers?
 Do you thrive in new challenges and a dynamic work environment?
 If you answered yes and think you have what it takes to become our next Property Operations Manager, we want to hear from you!